 Run the code and as expected both the paragraphs turn blue.

-is injected to the global style and overrides any previously defined style.
+That is because of the global scope of CSS styles.
+The style defined in the ViewNoneComponent is injected into the global style and overrides any previously defined style.
 The style p {color: blue;}

 overrides the style p {color: green;}